Vresse-sur-Semois The Little Switzerland of Namur

 🎖️ World War II and the Resistance

-The region's rugged topography and dense forest cover made it a favored terrain for the Belgian Resistance during the German occupation.
+The rugged topography and dense forest cover of the region made it a favored ground for the Belgian Resistance during the German occupation.

 The Maquis des Blaireaux